 Teasing can be a term of endearment or a form a bullying.
 Students do not always know the rules of teasing and how it can be hurtful.
-Let’s take a close look at the difference between mean or nice teasing.
+Let’s take a close look at the difference between mean or hurtful teasing.
 I like to use the sloth acronym when teaching these teasing rules to students.
 (Mostly because sloths are fun and I am obsessed with them.)

 When teasing, consider the S-L-O-T-H.

-you think it’s funny
+O=Only you think it’s funny

 Consider your relationship with the person you are teasing and your true intentions.
 The intention of teasing should always be to strengthen the bond between you and the other person.
 It should never be for attention or laughs from others.
 It should never be to make others feel bad about themselves so that you feel better about yourself.